-- 1. Install the latest Reality updates; see Installing Updates (page 24). - 2.
-Back up the Drive:\realman host folder (where Drive is the drive on which Reality is installed). - 3.
-Use the regedit host utility to export the Northgate branch of the Registry:
+- Make sure users are logged off and prevented logging into all databases while administration work is carried out.
+You can use lockdbase for each database at host command level or INHIBIT-LOGONS from within each database.
+Only when the upgrade is complete and you want users to login in again should you enable logons. - 2.
+Install the latest Reality updates for the release you are currently running; see Installing Updates (page 26). - 3.
+Back up the Drive:\realman host folder (where Drive is the drive on which Reality is installed). - 4.
+Use the regedit host utility to export the NPS branch of the Registry:

-32-bit hosts HKEY\LOCAL\MACHINE\SOFTWARE\NorthgatelS.
+32-bit hosts HKEY_LOCAL_MACHINE\SOFTWARE\NorthgatelS.

-64-bit hosts HKEY\LOCAL\MACHINE\SOFTWARE\Wow6432Node\NorthgatelS.
+64-bit hosts HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\NorthgatelS.